 The Delta variant is more contagious than other variants and it is more able to be spread by vaccinated individuals.
 Delta may cause more serious disease.
 People who have not been fully vaccinated against COVID-19 are most at risk.

-The Pfizer COVID-19 Vaccine is available for adolescents ages 12+.
+The Pfizer COVID-19 Vaccine is available for kids as young as 5.
 Vaccinating our children is a critical step in protecting them from COVID and its complications, but also in helping our children return to school, sports, camp and a general sense of normalcy.

 All minors (under 18) will need to have a parent or guardian complete the Minor Consent Form.
 Consent forms will also be available onsite.